How Credit Repair Affects the Mortgage Process Explained

 If you’re trying to keep your credit in good shape, it’s best not to open new credit accounts.
 Each time you do, it can drop your credit score a bit, even for a short time.
 It’s recommended to keep your credit situation steady for at least 90 days before applying for any new loans to maintain stability.
 This approach can help you present a stronger credit profile when seeking financing.

-Work with a Lender Who Understands Credit
+Work With a Lender Who Can Review Credit Strategically

 Frequently Asked Questions About How Credit Repair Affects the Mortgage Process: